 Georgia residents are now able to submit an online application for Food Stamps.
 In addition to Food Stamps, residents can find out if they are possibly eligible for other services provided by the Department of Family and Children Services.
 These include Medicaid, TANF (Temporary Assistance for Needy Families), Subsidized Child Care (CAPS), LIHEAP (energy assistance), Aging Services, Substance Abuse Services, WIC, Emergency Food Assistance, Mental Health Services, and Child Support.

-This online tool is provided through Georgia COMPASS (Common Point of Access to Social Services), Georgia's online Food Stamp application and pre-screening tool.
-Visit the Georgia COMPASS link at http://www.compass.ga.gov
+This online tool is provided through Georgia GATEWAY, Georgia’s online Food Stamp application and pre-screening tool.
+Visit the Georgia GATEWAY link at https://gateway.ga.gov/access/

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.